 Looking for an adventure vacation over 50?
 To my colleagues and fellow 50 pluses who have an adventurous spirit, a love for horses and breathtaking sunrises, you may think you are too old, you’re not!
-I’m going to tell you my experience and the benefit of my experience at HorseWorks Wyoming – the delight of the enormous skies that change every time you look up, the sheer glee of the outhouse, the enormous pleasure of learning new horsemanship techniques, and feeling them actually work for you!
-My 40 plus years of riding and competeing horses UK style had nothing on the experience of finally swinging my leg into a beautiful western saddle and puting new techniques into practice.
-An open mind, an adventurous spirit and a willingness to surrender to the learning experience completely.
+I’m going to tell you my experience and the benefit of my experience at HorseWorks Wyoming – the delight of the enormous skies that change every time you look up, the sheer glee of the outhouse, the enormous pleasure as an English rider of using new (to me) western horsemanship techniques, and feeling them actually work for you!
+My 40 plus years of riding and competing horses UK style had nothing on the experience of finally swinging my leg into a beautiful western saddle and putting new techniques into practice.
+Have an open mind, an adventurous spirit and a willingness to surrender to western experience completely.
 Get away!
 Turn your cell phone off!
 This is the ideal spot!

 Chapter 1: The Outhouse